clecoz/ReliabilityDiagram/README.md

 _Returns_: This function returns the lower and the upper confidence intervals, respectively, corresponding to the observed frequency.
 This is required for plotting the reliability diagram.

 **forecast_attributes()**:
-This method computes the Brier Score along with the reliability and the resolution attributes.
+This method computes the Brier Score along with the reliability and the resolution attributes using the contingency table.
 _Returns_: Brier Score, Reliability, Resolution.

 ---